cerea1/RaycastJobs/README.md

 # Known issues
 * RaycastAllCommand uses parameter minStep while scheduling internal jobs to overcome an issue with immediate hit near mesh collider corners
-* In contrast to SpherecastAll SpherecastAllCommand could not return hit when ray origin inside a collider
+* In contrast to SpherecastAll SpherecastAllCommand could not return hit when ray origin is inside a collider

 # Installation
 * Via Package Manager: